cosmolee/rails_tutorial_programming_environment/Instructions.md

 ## SET UP PROJECT GEMS

 * Create Gemfile with specific dependencies and versions.
-Replace sample_app/Gemfile with file from GIT repository.
+Replace sample_app/Gemfile with the Gemfile file from this GIT repository.